vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-wprui.md

 # Troubleshoot Microsoft Defender Antivirus performance issues with WPRUI

 > [!TIP]
-> First, review common reasons for performance issues such as high CPU usage in [Troubleshoot performance issues related to Microsoft Defender Antivirus real-time protection (rtp) or scans (scheduled or on-demand](/defender-endpoint/troubleshoot-performance-issues)).
+> First, review common reasons for performance issues such as high CPU usage in [Troubleshoot performance issues related to Microsoft Defender Antivirus real-time protection (RTP) or scans (scheduled or on-demand](/defender-endpoint/troubleshoot-performance-issues)).
 > Then, run the [Microsoft Defender Antivirus Performance Analyzer](/defender-endpoint/tune-performance-defender-antivirus) to analyze the cause of high CPU usage in Microsoft Defender Antivirus (Antimalware Service Executable, Microsoft Defender Antivirus service, or MsMpEng.exe).
-> If the Microsoft Defender Antivirus Performance Analyzer does not identify the root cause of high CPU utilization, run [Processor Monitor](/defender-endpoint/troubleshoot-av-performance-issues-with-procmon) to narrow down or determine the root cause of the high CPU utilization in Microsoft Defender Antivirus.
+> If the Microsoft Defender Antivirus Performance Analyzer doesn't identify the root cause of high CPU utilization, run [Processor Monitor](/defender-endpoint/troubleshoot-av-performance-issues-with-procmon) to narrow down or determine the root cause of the high CPU utilization in Microsoft Defender Antivirus.
 > The final tool in your toolkit is to run the Windows Performance Recorder UI (WPRUI) or the Windows Performance Recorder (WPR command-line) as discussed in this article.

 ## Capture performance logs using Windows Performance Recorder